I am Hector, also known as Hex,

-My work has included the creation, alteration, and generalisation of graphical calculi, and the theoretical groundwork for the automated generation of theorems using these calculi.
+My doctoral work included the creation, alteration, and generalisation of graphical calculi, and the theoretical groundwork for the automated generation of theorems using these calculi.
 I have also helped develop the software Quantomatic, as well as a website on the ZX calculus,